Nora Salinas

-Nora Salinas (born Nora Alicia Ortiz Salinas on June 7, 1976, in Monterrey, México) is a Mexican actress and former model.
+Nora Salinas (born Nora Alicia Ortiz Salinas on June 7, 1976) is a Mexican actress and former model.
 She has appeared in numerous soap operas, several plays and film "Cicatrices" for which she won a "Diosa de Plata" award as New Actress.

 Career

-Salinas first obtained international recognition in the telenovela "Esmeralda" alongside Leticia Calderon, as the damsel in distress Graciela.
+Salinas was born on June 7, 1976 in Monterrey, Mexico.
+She first obtained international recognition in the telenovela Esmeralda alongside Leticia Calderon, as the damsel in distress Graciela.

-She was noticed in Esmeralda for her ability to portray the dramatic and often extremely love-obsessed character of Graciela who was in love with a poor foreman Adrian (Alejandro Ruiz) but has to suffer under the control of her aristocratic mother Fatima (Laura Zapata).
+She was noticed in Esmeralda for her ability to portray the dramatic and often extremely love-obsessed character of Graciela who is in love with a poor foreman Adrian (Alejandro Ruiz) but has to suffer under the control of her aristocratic mother Fatima (Laura Zapata).

 She was further internationally recognized as the antagonist Fedra in the telenovela "Rosalinda".
 In Rosalinda, Salinas portrayed a cruel and ambitious woman who makes the lead character, Rosalinda (Thalia) suffer.

 As a new twist in her career, veering away from her villainous and often mature roles, Salinas joined the telenovela for children, "Carita de Angel".

 In "Carita de Angel" Salinas gave life to the character of Tia Pelucas.
 Salinas showcased her comic side in "Carita de Angel" and was identified with the characters various wig color changes.

 Her more recent important work is Fuego en la Sangre, where she portrayed the role of the conservative Sarita, who eventually discovers true love from a man who happens to be her family's mortal enemy.